Supporter FAQs

 Manage your text donations and communications

 If you have donated by text, from time to time we’d like to get in touch to tell you about our work and how you can help us make a difference.
-You can stop these calls or texts at any time.
+You can opt out from these calls or texts at any time.

 You can also call our supporter helpdesk on 0300 330 1234 to tell us how we should keep in touch with you.